nazlituncer94/Swift-To-Do-List/README.txt

 For further explanation and screenshots of the working app please see my final report.

 TUTORIALS USED:
-“The Swift Guy”s tutorials were used as guidance while building this app (https://www.youtube.com/watch?v=LrCqXmHenJY).
+“The Swift Guy”s tutorials were used as guidance while building this app (reference -https://www.youtube.com/watch?v=LrCqXmHenJY).
 For additional tutorials used, please see my final report.